UM-A2SRL/AePW3-LDWG/README.md

 ## Riso and Cesnik, AIAA SciTech Forum, 2023

-Please see the journal paper below.
+Please see the journal paper below for these results.

-The beam model used for these results is the same as for Riso and Cesnik, Journal of Aircraft, 2023.

 ## Riso and Cesnik, Journal of Fluids and Structures, 2023

-Thank you for your interest in these results.
-We are in the process of finalizing the post-processed data for distribution, and we will complete the upload soon.

 For the modal and static structural results, please see Riso and Cesnik, Journal of Aircraft, 2023.

+For all the results obtained using UM/NAST with tip loss factors, UM/NAST-VLM, and Nastran solvers also please see Riso and Cesnik, Journal of Aircraft, 2023.

+The new results reported in this paper obtained using UM/NAST with spanwise-varying aerodynamic coefficient derivatives and different combinations of geometrically nonlinear effects are given in the following folders.

 * `01_Static_Aeroelastic`: Static aeroelastic results for AoA = 5, 7 deg
 * `02_Flutter_Undeformed`: Flutter analysis of undeformed shape